vproxy666/v-proxy/README.md

 ### Step 0.
 Prerequisites

 A domain name is required to setup HTTPS.
+The domain name must be resolved to Internet IP address of the server you are going to setup.

 ### Step 1.
 Deployment

-It is recommended to deploy VProxy as docker container.
-The docker image inherits from Let's Encyprt [certbot](https://hub.docker.com/r/certbot/certbot) to request free SSL certificate.
+V-Proxy server is provided as docker images at [DockerHub](https://hub.docker.com/repository/docker/vproxy/server).

+The following OS/architectures are supported by docker images.

+* `linux/amd64`
+* `linux/arm64`
+* `linux/armv7`

-First create a data volume
+To deploy VProxy as docker container, first create a data volume
 ```bash
 sudo docker volume create --name vproxy-data
 ```